Xilinx/VMC_Help/AIE/FIR_Resampler_Filter/README.md

 Modes 2 to 7 round to the nearest integer.
 They differ only in how they round for the value of 0.5.

-### Advanced
 #### Number of cascade stages
-This determines the number of kernels over which the function will be split.
-A higher number of cascade stages will result in higher throughput at the expense of resources.
-The value must be in the range 1 to 9.
+This determines the number of kernels the FIR will be divided over in series to improve throughput.